espruino/EspruinoDocs/devices/SCD40.md

 SCD40
 =====================

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/SCD40.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Module,SCD40,SCD41,SCD43,Temperature,Humidity,C02

 This module should work with Sensirons SDC40, SCD41 and SCD43 sensors, although it has only been tested on the SDC40.
 Use the [SCD40](/modules/SCD40.js) ([About Modules](/Modules)) module for it.